Newsletter No. 3 (EN)

 A Thai Company submitting payments to another Thai Company is not required to withhold income tax except the Revenue Code says so.
 The important exemptions are:

-2. Income from interest:
+2. Payment of interest:

-3. Income from dividends:
+3. Payment of dividends:

 0% or 10 %

-4. Income from rent:
+4. Payment of rent:

-5% of all rental payments made; or 10% of rental payments made to associations and foundations
+10% of rental payments made to associations and foundations.

 3% of the payment